ln2t/cvrmap/README.md

 }
 ```

-In this example, the `sub-01/func/sub-01_task-gas_physio.tsv.gz` must have only one colunm, giving the CO2 readings at a sampling frequency of 100 Hz, in the units of mmHg.
+In this example, the `sub-01/func/sub-01_task-gas_physio.tsv.gz` must have only one colunm, giving the CO2 readings at a sampling frequency of 100 Hz, starting at time 0 with respect to the first valid fMRI volume, in the units of mmHg.
+Note though that the `StartTime` field is not used at all by `cvrmap`, as it explores various time lags by itself.
 If the CO2 readings are in percentage of co2 concentration (which is also often used), the "Units" field must be "%", and in that case CVRmap will convert percentages to mmHg automatically.
 Finally, the total duration of the CO2 recording must not necessarily match the duration of the BOLD acquisition: depending on the case, CVRmap trims or uses a baseline extrapolation automatically.

 The rawdata must also have been processed using fMRIPrep (https://fmriprep.org/en/stable).
 A minimalistic fMRIPrep call compatible with CVRmap is: